 AKB perfects the style of a 1950s bungalow and brings it up to speed – without the neighbours even noticing

-On a leafy street in Toronto’s tony Bennington Heights neighbourhood, dwarfed by McMansions and stately two-storey manor houses from the 1920s, stands a house that looks as if it could be June Cleaver’s.
+AKB On a leafy street in Toronto’s tony Bennington Heights neighbourhood, dwarfed by McMansions and stately two-storey manor houses from the ’20s, stands a 1950s bungalow that looks as if it could be June Cleaver’s.

 Local architect William Sheets built the gabled, L-shaped bungalow for his family in 1951.
 His widow sold it in 1999, and its new owners undertook a partial, albeit convoluted, renovation the very next year.
 In 2006, a graphic designer (her) and an industrial designer (him) – with a five-year-old daughter and a shared love of contemporary art and modernist design – saw beyond the imperfect reno and purchased the property.